 Even with all of the pros of purchasing a franchise, there are indeed some negatives you need to consider.

-Lots of paying customers aren’t always a guarantee you’ll be successful – even with a top-rated franchise.
+Lots of paying customers aren’t always a guarantee you’ll have a profitable franchise – even with a top-rated franchise parent company.

 1. Plenty of things can go wrong.